creationix/howtonode.org/articles/promises.markdown

 ## Creating Promises using the Deferred helper

 A Deferred is an object that helps create and manipulate promises.
-A Deferred has a `promise` property that is the promise that it is managing.
-It also has `resolve` and `reject` methods that are responsible for resolving the promise.
+A Deferred has a `promise` property that references the promise that it manages.
+It also has `resolve` and `reject` methods that are responsible for resolving / rejecting the promise.

 `resolve` is a function that may be passed a value or a promise.
-If it’s passed a value, the promise is fulfilled.
+If it is passed a value, the promise is fulfilled.
-If it’s passed a promise, that promise’s resolution will eventually be forwarded to this one.
+If it is passed a promise, that promise’s resolution will eventually be forwarded to this one.

-Your milage will vary from library to library if you call the resolver more than once, but all libraries enforce the rule that a promise can only be resolved once.
-Kris Kowal’s Q library allows multiple users to “race” to be the first to resolve the promise.
-Kris Zyp’s PromisedIO throws an exception if you attempt to resolve a promise again.
+Both Kris Kowal's Q and Kris Zyp's Promised-IO libraries enforce the rule that a promise can only be resolved once.
+Kris Kowal’s Q library allows multiple agents to “race” to be the first to resolve the promise.
+Kris Zyp’s Promised-IO throws an exception if you attempt to resolve a promise a second time.

 Reject is a function that accepts a reason for rejection.
 The rejection may be of any type but is commonly a string.
 The Deferred rejects its promise with the rejection reason.